BlackAtlass/ChatServer/README.md

 # ChatServer
 A chat server and client written in Java.
+Made for my Highschool AP Computer Science project.

-Can send and receive messages to and from connected clients.
+Clients connect to the server and can send/receive messages from eachother.